alan-turing-institute/data-safe-haven/processes/provider-overview.md

 colleagues must be considered.
 This can be mitigated by placing inconvenience barriers in the way of undesired behaviours, even if those barriers are in principle not too hard to circumvent.

 Secondly, research institutions need to be open about the research we carry out, and hence, the datasets we hold.
-This is both because the need to publish our research as part of our impact cases to funders, and because of the need to maintain the trust of society providing our social licence.
-This means we cannot rely on "security through obscurity": We must make our security decisions assuming that adversaries know what we have, what we are doing with it, and how we secure it.
+This is because of both the need to publish our research as part of our impact cases to funders, and because of the need to maintain the trust of society, which provides our social licence.
+This means we cannot rely on "security through obscurity": we must make our security decisions assuming that adversaries know what we have, what we are doing with it, and how we secure it.

-Why Classify?
+Why classify?
 -------------

 One of the major drivers for usability or security problems is over- or under-classification, that is, treating data as more or less sensitive than it deserves.